ckuelker/quick-guide-en-us/Dev/Python/Style-Guide/flake8.md

 wonder that **flake8** do not offer much to customize syntax, but one real advantage of **flake8** is, that it print out IDs referencing the rules, that can be used up to look up and find more information about specific rules.

-Using **flake8**, I did not found a method to disable the report of one specific occurrence of a syntax violations on a specific line, like it is possible to silence **perltidy** for one specific code line.
-There are cases when longer function names or variable names make code clearer.
-It seems quite strange, just to silence **flake8** to rename those, disable the whole issue ID or to spend more time on formatting, than to write the function in the first place.